Associate Dean for Continuous Professional Learning at School of Medicine

 - (505) 277-0484

-Gary Smith is both a Professor in OILS and Assistant Dean for Faculty Development at UNM’s School of Medicine.
+Gary Smith is both a Professor in OILS and Associate Dean for Continuous Professional Learning at UNM’s School of Medicine.
 He was a faculty member in UNM’s Earth and Planetary Sciences Department for 28 years prior to joining OILS in 2015 and has been a leader of teaching professional learning programs on UNM’s main and health sciences campuses since 2006.

 Dr. Smith’s scholarly interests parallel his administrative activities in educational and organizational development.
 This work includes curriculum and instructional design in higher education and professional-learning programs, motivating and managing effective change process in educational organizations, and the transfer of research to practice in both professional development and higher education instruction.